Trauma & Resilience

 - Discuss and heal from a history of oppression, both in culture and in your own life

-Most of us work for a great deal of our walking hours.
+Most of us work for a great deal of our waking hours.
 If we are lucky, we find pleasure and meaning in this work, but even then, it can fill us with stress, anxieties, insecurities, and plain old fatigue.
 You may be at the point where these difficulties are stripping the joy out of your work, and causing you to questions your career and professional choices.
 Together, we will work at making work fun, rewarding, and meaningful again.
 We may also work on helping you develop and pursue new career paths or entrepreneurial ideas.
-I have a passion for working with people who have big and bold ideas, but may need a little help in becoming the leaders, creators, and innovators they are at heart.
+I have a passion for working with people who have big and bold ideas but may need a little help in becoming the leaders, creators, and innovators they are at heart.

 Some of the work and career topics we may focus on include:

 - Finding, creating, and pursuing work that is meaningful yet profitable

 - Learning to navigate and work with (or without!) difficult bosses and coworkers

 - Addressing causes and symptoms of low motivation, job satisfaction, and the most dangerous one of all, job burnout